SimonCB765/ProteinDatabaseManipulation/README.txt

 #################################################################
 Parsers
 #################################################################
-For the output files, the name in brackets indicates the name of the variable in the controller.pythat corresponds to the file.
+For the output files, the name in brackets indicates the name of the variable in the controller.py that corresponds to the file.
 	FileName (variableName) - Info

 parseBindingDB